gmotyl/opaque-ts/README.md

 # Step 1

-TODO:

-- Define Kilometer type in Metric.ts
-- Define Mile type in Imperial.ts
+Notice that calculateOrbit accepts only kilometers now!
+Yay! :)

 This repository contains code kata in TypeScript.
-Solution compare your solution with solution/step1 and follow instructions in README.md
+Switch to branch kata/step3 and follow instructions in README.md